 My name IIR PRIHATINAWATI.
 I am Indonesian and trained in Bali, Peterborough, Jakarta, Cambridge, London, Newark On Trent, and Edinburgh.
 I moved to Cambridge in summer 2015.
 I am a vinyasa certified yoga teacher and Forrest yoga.
 I am an Experienced Yoga Teacher registered with Yoga Alliance International, a registered Forrest Yoga teacher with over 4000 flying teaching hours, over 400 hours of training and asisting of anatomy, bodywork and myofascial release, over 20 years of personal meditation practices and a natural breath workers as I had been living with asthna

 I began my yoga journey early in my life to help with asthma, gradually evolving into regular practice.
 I have been practicing yoga for more than half of my life and I never plan to be a yoga teacher.
-During my home practices, friends came over and encouraged me to take my teaching qualifications.
-These then grew into my earlier classes taught.

 Everyone follow their own journey in life and in yoga, but all living bodies are a wonder.
 Appreciate yours not what it can’t do, but for what it can.